platipodium/vinos/doc/ices/Lemmen2024_etal_icesjmarinescience.md

 <!-- @todo  in theory the german EEZ allready is protected by about 30% https://www.bfn.de/nationale-meeresschutzgebiete#anchor-6205, hmm, in EEZ 8000/28500 km2 protected, i.e. 28%, (only german) -->

 In XXX, the United Nations High Seas Treaty was agreed upon, aiming at protecting 30% of the world's oceans, and declaring no-use zones in on third of those areas, effectively barring 10% of the world's oceans from any use.
-In 2023, this lead to new regulation in Germany regarding the protection levels of the already exsiting MPAs Borkum riffgrund and Sylter Außenriff.
-Within these, a partial closure to fishery activity - including shrimp fishing - was achieved.
-In addition, the XXXX commission discussed lifting the excpetion for Shrimp fishery within the Wadden Sea effective 2025.
+While already 28% (8000 out of 28500 km^2^) of the German exclusive economic zone (EEZ) is under some protection regulation, this lead in 2023 to new regulation in Germany increasing the protection levels of the existing coastal MPAs Borkum Riffgrund and Sylter Außenriff.
+Within these, a partial closure to fishery activity - including shrimp fishing - was achieved: Beam-trawling gear (TBB) was excluded in Borkum Riffgrund and the Amrumbank East part of Sylter Außenriff.
+In addition, the XXXX commission discussed lifting the exception for Shrimp fishery within the Wadden Sea effective 2025.
 Though this plan was dismissed, it stirred unrest in the fishery community (XXXX).

 Less overlapping with the traditional shrimp fishery grounds are areas now (or in the future to be) reserved for offshore wind farming.
 The 70 GW energy production aim described in the National strategy XXX mostly claims offshore areas affecting other fisheries; only a small area south of Borkum Riffgrund is claimed for both OWF and brown shrimp fishery activity.

 <!-- Berkenhagen 2010:
-The current approval procedure for wind farm proposals in the German EEZ only considers site specificonflict analysis between the wind farm and fisheries.
-Due to the relatively small spatial coverage of the sites potential opportunity losses to the fisheries are always considered as low or negligible.
-Cumulative effects on fisheries that will occur once all proposed wind farms are in place are not yet considered adequately.
+Cumulative effects are not yet considered adequately.
 However, those cumulative effects will be quite substantial because, in particular, opportunities to catch such valuable species as flatfish will be considerably reduced.
 1.6% of shrimp are cauth in OWF areas, 98.4% outside.
 -->

-In this study we apply for the first time the novel Viable North Sea (ViNoS) agent-based model of German small-scale fisheries.
+In this study we apply for the first time the novel Viable North Sea (ViNoS) agent-based model of German small-scale fisheries (@Lemmen2024).
 We establish that it is able to represent past and current spatial distribution and economic balance of the German brown shrimp fishery, and generate scenarios for areas claimed for OWF or MPA.
 We investigate the reaction of artificial fishers in the model context to these area closures, and evaluat its economic impact.
 We also explore potential adaptations in the fishery's behavior that mitigates area closures and helps to ensure a sustainable future fishery under new area constraints.

 <!-- Goti-Aralucea 2021:
 After stock collapses, fuel crisis, and the economic crisis, and with